-Building a computer from the ground up only takes an hour or so but loading the operating system, then all the Microsoft updates for it, followed by all the usual useful software (like Adobe Reader, etc) and configuring the Internet connection, loading and updating an anti-virus programme etc. usually takes another 3 - 4 hours.
+Building a computer from the ground up only takes an hour or so but loading the operating system, then all the Microsoft updates for it, followed by all the usual useful software (like Adobe Reader, etc) and configuring the Internet connection, loading and updating an anti-virus programme, firewall protection, etc. usually takes another 3 - 4 hours.

 The primary consideration when selecting components is to ensure as much "future proofing" (upgradability) as possible for a given budget.
 This also depends on what you want to use the computer for.
 If it's just Internet surfing, email and some word processing (ie: letters, business documents etc.) then you don't need a superduper machine but it still needs to be fast enough to cope with present and future programmes.